Turnover is a fact of life at every organization.

 We use video for knowledge management here at Panopto — see how easily you can add video to this essential part of talent development in this quick case study recording.

-By capturing and preserving the institutional knowledge of your outgoing employees, you’re connecting a talent development loop.
+By capturing and preserving the institutional knowledge from your SMEs, you’re connecting a talent development loop.
 Incoming employees can learn from those exiting, helping themselves get up to speed faster and avoid the pitfalls their predecessors encountered along the way.

 Effective organizations even go so far as to make the information preserved in this knowledge management a part of planned onboarding for the next generation of team members.